shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-08-getvalue.md

 **What happened in the code above?**

 * First, we pass the **Schema**, then the **Account**'s key (here key refer to the key of a map struct), and the the binary data stored into **greeter**.
-* Finaly, we just need to call the propriety counter of `greeting` to pass down the value.
+* Finaly, we just need to call the property counter of `greeting` to pass down the value.

 ----------------------------------